Are You Murdering Your Coffee Beans? (you probably are if you do THIS)

 These methods generally lead to two different flavor profiles.
 The wet method tends to yield a lighter, floral taste, akin to tea, while the dry method is bolder and holds on to more of the raw, fruity wine taste.

-Here you have some options.
+Here you have options.
 Use a filtration method if the coffee was processed using the wet method (to help enhance gentler flavors).
 Use a steeping method if it was processed using the dry method (to draw out an abundance of flavor and get a stronger cup coffee).

 Kenyan coffee screams bold!